We should teach our kids to love and embrace their sensitivity from a young age, so they don’t grow up feeling broken.

 7. “The world needs people like you.”

-There’s no question that our world needs more empathy, listening, and awareness.
+There’s no doubt that our world needs more empathy, listening, and awareness — qualities that sensitive people abundantly possess.
 Sensitive children can also be extremely analytical and creative.
-Let’s remind our sensitive children that even though the world feels cruel at times, their sensitivity is a gift that can help others in countless ways.
+They are the empathetic and kind leaders of the future.
+Let’s remind them that even though the world can be cruel at times, their sensitivity is a gift that can help others in countless ways.

 Check out my upcoming retreats and workshops for highly sensitive people and introverts here.